-If the FDA requires us to seek clearance or approval for our existing tests or any of our future products for clinical use, we may not be able to obtain such approvals on a timely basis, or at all.
-If premarket review is required, our business could be negatively impacted if we are required to stop selling our products pending their clearance or approval.
-In addition, the launch of any new products that we develop could be delayed by the implementation of the guidance.
-The cost of complying with premarket review requirements, including obtaining clinical data, may be significant.
+If the FDA were to require us to seek clearance or approval for our existing tests or any of our future products for clinical use, we may not be able to obtain such approvals on a timely basis, or at all.
+While we believe our current tests would likely qualify for the "grandfathered" tests treatment, there can be no assurance of what the FDA might ultimately require if it issued final guidance.
+If premarket reviews were required, our business could be negatively impacted if we were required to stop selling our products pending their clearance or approval.
+In addition, the launch of any new products that we develop could be delayed by the implementation of future FDA guidance.
+The cost of complying with premarket review requirements, including obtaining clinical data, could be significant.
 In addition, future regulation by the FDA could subject our business to further regulatory risks and costs.
 Failure to comply with applicable regulatory requirements of the FDA could result in enforcement action, including receiving untitled or warning letters, fines, injunctions, or civil or criminal penalties.
 Any such enforcement action would have a material adverse effect on our business, financial condition and operations.
-In addition, our sample collection containers are listed as Class I devices with the FDA.
-If the FDA were to determine that they are not Class I devices, we would be required to file 510(k) applications and obtain FDA clearance to use the containers, which could be time consuming and expensive.
+In addition, our sample collection containers are listed as Class I devices with the FDA were to determine that they are not Class I devices, we would be required to file 510(k) applications and obtain FDA clearance to use the containers, which could be time consuming and expensive.